marlinspike/swft/README.md

 3. Signs the digest with Cosign using keys supplied via GitHub secrets.
 4. Generates a CycloneDX SBOM (Syft/Anchore).
 5. Runs Trivy twice (JSON + SARIF) and enforces optional severity policy.
-6. Uploads SARIF to GitHub code scanning.
+6. Uploads SARIF to GitHub code scanning, where CodeQL pairs with container results for best-in-class static analysis coverage.
 7. Optionally uploads SBOM, Trivy JSON, and run manifest to Azure Blob Storage using flat names `<project>-<run>-*.json`.
 8. Deploys the image to Azure Container Instances and records the public endpoint.
 9. Publishes artifacts back to GitHub Actions for traceability.